Parallax (character): Sinestro Corps

 Sinestro's Sinestro Corps captures Kyle Rayner with the intention of making him Parallax's new host.
 Sinestro reveals to Kyle the existence of Ion.
 Sinestro also informs him that Ion is actually an energy entity that needs a host, similar to Parallax, and it is now attached to Kyle's soul.
 Sinestro removes the Ion entity from Kyle, who is immediately taken over by Parallax.
 Parallax then clothes itself in a new uniform (which appears as a combination of Kyle's original Green Lantern costume and the costume Hal Jordan wore as Parallax) and returns to Qward with the Sinestro Corps.
 Parallax becomes a herald of the reborn Anti-Monitor alongside Hank Henshaw, Superman-Prime, and Sinestro himself.
 After the massacre of several Green Lanterns, Parallax leads an assault against Hal Jordan, John Stewart, and Guy Gardner, and brings them to Qward.
 The "Lost Lanterns" arrive to rescue the captured Lanterns.
 During the battle, Parallax murders Jack T. Chance after making him experience his repressed fear of his abusive family.
-During his possession by Parallax, Kyle witnesses everything that Parallax does, including his murder of Jack.
 Kyle and Parallax confront each other in a room constructed by Kyle's memories.
 Kyle changes into Ion and fights Parallax and later conjures a power ring and his original costume.
-After fighting Parallax for a while, Kyle stabs Parallax with a pencil and regains his self-worth when he sees a painting that his mother painted several years ago.
-Kyle walks into the painting and ends up in a field walking towards a bright, green star.
+After fighting Parallax for a while, Kyle stabs Parallax and regains his self-worth when he sees a painting that his mother made years ago.

-Later on Earth, Parallax is about to kill Hal's brother and family when Hal confronts him just before his power ring runs out of power.
-Hal then tries to free Kyle by reminding him of how fearless his mother was even on her deathbed.
-Parallax then absorbs Hal into himself; this twofold increase of his powers upon combining the strength of both of his hosts turns him his natural yellow color and develop a costume that more closely resembles the one he wore when Jordan was his only host.
 Soon after, Guy comes to Parallax with Kyle's mother's painting.
 This, along with Hal's aid, allows Kyle to fight Parallax from within, and the two manage to escape from Parallax.
 Now in its original form, Parallax begins to attack Hal, Guy, John, and Kyle.
 Ganthet and Sayd arrive and imprison Parallax within the Earth Lanterns' four Power Batteries.
-The effects of Parallax within the four Power Batteries has yet to be revealed.

-It was revealed in the third part of the Agent Orange arc that Parallax was once sealed in a box that Larfleeze had stolen from the Guardians of the Universe.
-The box was returned to the Guardians in exchange for the orange light of avarice.